dfejza/Portfolio_angularjs/README.md

 2. Provide a clean, easy to read portfolio for potential employers
 3. Explore new languages, with this website being a base.
 (Angular JS, replicate using Ruby on, ect)
 4. Provide an interface for other projects (future javascript applications)"
+    a.
+Create a javascript widget to use github and bitbucket API to show projects done